 Understanding And Treating Eczema With An Alkaline Plant Based Diet And Herbs

-Your approach and level of success in treating eczema may differ depending on the form of eczema and the severity of the eczema you are addressing.
+Your approach to and level of success in treating eczema may differ depending on the type and severity of eczema.

-Atopic dermatitis is an inflammatory reaction that often appears on the face, and in the creases of the elbows and knees, but also can appear anywhere on the body.
+Atopic dermatitis is an inflammatory reaction often on the face, and in the creases of the elbows and knees.
+But it also can appear anywhere on the body.

 The symptoms include dry, itchy, broken, bumpy, leathery, and scaly skin.

-Research has revealed that eczema is associated with a mutated gene that limits to production of the filaggrin protein.
+Research indicates that eczema is associated with a mutated gene that limits to production of the filaggrin protein.

 This protein serves as a protective barrier on the top layer of the skin.
 Without enough of it the skin becomes vulnerable, leaks moisture, and allows bacteria and viruses to enter.